egghead2630/Object_Detection/README.md

 		python val.py --img 320 --save-json --data digits.yaml --task test --device 0 --weights best.pt

-	After running, a file "best_prediction.json" would be generated and stored in the "run" directory.
+	After running, a file "best_prediction.json" would be generated and stored in the "runs" directory.

 	Change the filename to "answer.json" and compress it to .zip file and upload to codalab is enough to evaluate my model's prediction